History of the Jews in Italy: Pre-Christian Rome

 Some scholars have previously argued that Jews in the pre-Christian Roman Empire were active in proselytising Romans in Judaism, leading to an increasing number of outright converts.
 The new consensus is, that this is not the case.
 According to Erich S. Gruen, though conversions did happen, there is no evidence of Jews trying to convert Gentiles to Judaism.
+Leonard V. Rutgers has shown, on the basis of tomb counts in the Jewish Vigna Randanini and Villa Torlonia catacombs, that the Jewish community in third- and fourth-century Rome made up about one to two percent of the city’s population.
 It has also been argued that some people adopted some Jewish practices and belief in the Jewish God without actually converting (called God-fearers).

 The fate of Jews in Rome and Italy fluctuated, with partial expulsions being carried out under the emperors Tiberius and Claudius.
 After the successive Jewish revolts of 66 and 132 CE, many Judean Jews were brought to Rome as slaves (the norm in the ancient world was for prisoners of war and inhabitants of defeated cities to be sold as slaves).
 These revolts caused increasing official hostility from the reign of Vespasian onwards.
 The most serious measure was the Fiscus Judaicus, which was a tax payable by all Jews in the Roman Empire.
 The new tax replaced the tithe that had formerly been sent to the Temple in Jerusalem (destroyed by the Romans in 70 CE), and was used instead in the temple of Jupiter Optimus Maximus in Rome.

 In addition to Rome, there were a significant number of Jewish communities in southern Italy during this period.
 For example, the regions of Sicily, Calabria, and Apulia had well established Jewish populations.